boyter/cs/README.md

 searches in TUI for very large directories clobber each other making UI unresponsive highlight on windows command line not escaped correctly

-http://localhost:8080/?q=test&ss=300 bug where display is all yellow

-go install && cs --hidden --no-gitignore --no-ignore ten thousand a year <<<<< out of range BUG

-NB for the above need to modify to not care about the searchparams length IE remove the condition

-        // Only if the score is 0 AND we have a single search param do we
-		// consider looking at the filename
-		if res.Score == 0 && len(f.searchParams) == 1 {
-			matchFilename(f, res)
-		}

 TODO
 add a snippet overlap detector to allow multiple snippets to be displayed clean up parser so multiple spaces aren't tokens or flag em to be ignored